 (Note: this extension does not allow multiple contacts to schedule meetings for the same time slot.
 Therefore, use this to book 1-on-1 appointments only.)

 3. Know who’s opened your emails, and when.
 (Email and text alert options.)

 You’ve sent your beautifully crafted emails out to prospective customers.
 But this isn’t the time to sit on your hands and wait.
 You need to know who opened your emails; when they opened them; who clicked on your meeting scheduler link (or any links, for that matter); who replies quickly; and who takes their time.
 This way you can be proactive about turning leads into customers, and customers into repeat customers—and you can analyze your own effectiveness.

 Free Email Tracker allows for just that.
 Install this extension, and you can receive an important set of notifications for when:

 - You haven’t received a response for two days

 - Your email hasn’t been opened for two days.

 - Note: You can also get your notifications via text message, so that even when you’re out for your socially-distant walk around the neighborhood park, you’ll know when your most promising lead sees your invitation for a session with you.

-4. Manage your clients from inside your Gmail.
+4. Manage your clients from Gmail.